jsharty/starter-academic/content/publication/2021-Harty-BookReviewLostAndFound/index.md

 ---
 title: "Book Review of 'Lost and found - Young fathers in the age of unwed parenthood.'
-By Paul Florsheim and David Moore)"
+By Paul Florsheim and David Moore"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here